travadiabdeali53/technova2025-QuickMedic/README.md

 Unified Ecosystem: Users can book appointments, order medicines, and download lab reports from a single interface.

-Voice-Activated SOS (Key Innovation): Using the Web Speech API, the system constantly listens for distress keywords like "Help" or "Ambulance."
-If a patient shouts these words, the system automatically triggers an SOS alert without any physical touch.

 AI Symptom Triage: A built-in chatbot analyzes user symptoms (e.g., "fever") and provides immediate first-aid advice and doctor recommendations.